 - Combine patterns, letters, and frames and change thread density

 - Add letters to an arc

-Read my Brother PE800 review where I’ll walk you through the included designs and give you more information about the machine.
+Read about the PE900’s predecessor in my Brother PE800 review, where I’ll walk you through the included designs and give you more information about the machine.

-And, if you like the idea of a Brother embroidery machine with a larger hoop size, check out the Brother NQ1600E, which has the 6″x10″ hoop and automatic jump stitch trimming!
+And, if you like the idea of this machine but want a larger hoop size, check out the Brother NQ1700E, which has the 6″x10″ hoop and similar automatic features.

-The Brother PE535 is the least expensive embroidery machine with a computer available new.
-However, it’s still a great quality embroidery only machine that’s beginner-friendly.
+However, it’s still a great quality embroidery machine that’s beginner-friendly.

-There’s also the Brother 550D embroidery machine, which is the same as the Brother PE535 except it comes with Disney embroidery designs.
-If you’re looking to sell your designs, just know that you are not allowed to do this with the licensed Disney designs.
-(This applies to more than just Brother products.
-It makes me sad I can’t share my Disney designs I’ve made with my Cricut Maker also!)
+There’s also the Brother 550D embroidery machine, which is the same as the Brother PE535, except it comes with Disney embroidery designs.
+If you want to sell your designs, just know that you cannot do this with licensed Disney designs.

-A “next-generation’ machine, the Eversewn Sparrow X is the most technologically-advanced computerized embroidery machine on this list.
-It does away with USB import of designs and instead uses the free EverSewn Pro app to edit and transfer devices using a phone, tablet, or even computer.
-This is nice because you can control the embroidery from your device without sitting right next to your machine.
+The Sparrow X2 does away with mandatory USB import of designs and uses the free EverSewn Pro app to edit and transfer devices using a phone, tablet, or computer.
+(I love how you can control your device’s embroidery without sitting next to your machine.)